Club Ride to Heydon Tea Rooms 22/04/2026

 Visit the Clubs Runs Gallery for larger and more photos: https://nnwheelers.co.uk/club-runs/club-runs-photo-gallery/

-PC to PC was 44 miles at an average 14.2 mph
+PC to PC 54 miles

 Upcoming Rides –